psugihara/errbit_coverage_promiscuous/README.md

 ErrbitCoverage
 ================

-ErrbreakCoverage subscribes to an errbreak instance and points out places that need more test coverage.
+ErrbreakCoverage subscribes to an Errbit instance and points out places that need more test coverage.

 This repo contains 3 rails apps for integration testing and throughput experiments.
-ErrorThrower reports to Errbit via airbreak and Errbit pushes error notices along to TestHere (renamed ErrbitCoverage) via Promiscuous.
+ErrorThrower reports to Errbit via Airbrake and Errbit pushes error notices along to TestHere (renamed ErrbitCoverage) via Promiscuous.

 ### Running a workload